jtroo/kanata/README.md

 - Human readable configuration file.
 [Simple example](./cfg_samples/simple.kbd).
   [All features showcase](./cfg_samples/kanata.kbd).
+- Key chords.
+Send a key combo like Ctrl+Shift+R or Ctrl+Alt+Delete in a single keypress.
+- Mouse buttons.
+Send mouse left click, right click, and middle click events with your keyboard.
+- One-shot keys.
+Activate a modifier like `LShift` for exactly one subsequent keypress.
 - Layer switching.
 Change base layers between e.g. qwerty layer, dvorak layer, experimental layout layer
 - Layer toggle.
 Toggle a layer temporarily, e.g. for a numpad layer, arrow keys layer, or symbols layer
 - Tap-hold keys.
 Different behaviour when you tap a key vs. hold the key
   - example 1: remap caps lock to act as caps lock on tap but ctrl on hold
   - example 2: remap 'A' to act as 'A' on tap but toggle the numpad layer on hold
-- Key chords.
-Send a key combo like Ctrl+Shift+R or Ctrl+Alt+Delete in a single keypress.
+- Tap-dance.
+Perform different actions with the same key depending on how many rapid taps were done.
 - Macros.
 Send a sequence of keys with optional configurable delays, e.g. `http://localhost:8080`.
 - Unicode.
 Type any unicode character ([not guaranteed to be accepted](https://github.com/microsoft/terminal/issues/12977) by the target application).
-- Mouse buttons.
-Send mouse left click, right click, and middle click events with your keyboard.
 - Live reloading of the configuration for easy testing of your changes.
 - Run binaries from kanata (disabled by default)